erdoukki/lede-insomnia/docs/ext-root.md

 * http://192.168.1.1/cgi-bin/luci/admin/system/flashops
 * CHOOSE FILE => Upload archive
 * http://192.168.1.1/cgi-bin/luci/admin/system/packages/ipkg
-  * you might need to remove check_signature 1
 * Distribution feeds might needs to changed to cdn.corifeus.com with older versions, but the current is built in.

 **Though it is pre-built, but before I had a ```sysupgrade``` and I had to add in by hand, by now you don't need it.**